-I was a practicing mental-health therapist from 2003 to 2010, and in that time, I saw lots and lots of clients, of just about every kind, and with all manner of mental and emotional problems.
-But there was one particular pattern of behavior, one that plagued many if not most of my clients, as well as myself (please refer to the above example), that I came to see as one of the most maladaptive things you can do to any kind of relationship—meaning, something you do to reduce your anxiety in the moment, but which over the long (or usually just slightly less short) run makes things much, much worse.
+I was a practicing mental-health therapist from 2003 to 2010, and in that time, I saw lots and lots of clients of just about every kind, with all manner of mental and emotional problems.
+But there was one particular pattern of behavior, one that plagued many if not most of my clients as well as myself (please refer to the above example), a pattern I came to see as one of the most maladaptive things you can do to any kind of relationship—something that might reduce your anxiety in the moment, but which over the long (or usually just slightly less short) run makes things much, much worse.
 And that pattern was: expecting other people to be psychic.
-This is when you have in mind an outcome that you’d prefer, and how you’d like your loved ones to behave, and then you get upset when those expectations aren’t met—but you’ve skipped the crucial step of informing people of those expectations.
+This is when you have in mind an outcome that you’d prefer and an idea of how you’d like your loved ones to behave, and then you get upset when those expectations aren’t met—but you’ve skipped the crucial step of informing people of those expectations.
 It can sound like this:

 “He should know that I don’t like onions on my sandwich by now.”

 “Can’t she tell that I’m upset right now?”

 “How could he make fun of my parents?
 Doesn’t he realize I’m really sensitive about that?”

 “Is she gonna ask me about the big test that I was worried about?
 She’d better, or I’m gonna be pissed.”